 Reference: Ronnie Burns, official biography (email website for details).

 Further reading: 1.
 Milesago’s Ronnie Burns page.
 2. Wikipedia article on Ronnie Burns.

 Photos: Colin Beard (top), Ronnie Burns.

-Not to be confused with US vocal group The Four Freshmen.
+Not to be confused with famous US vocal group The Four Freshmen.

-The song was part of a solo album project by Barry Gibb, the eldest Bee Gee.
-The release of the album was cancelled in favour of a Bee Gees group album, and the single was apparently pressed by Atco but never released.
-Instead, the Bee Gees' single Lonely Days (#3 USA) and the album 2 Years On were released, marking something of a reunion and reconciliation after time spent on solo projects.
+One Bad Thing was part of a solo album project by Barry Gibb, the eldest Bee Gee.
+The release of his album was cancelled in favour of a Bee Gees album 2 Years On and a single of Lonely Days (#3 USA).
+This marked a reunion and reconciliation after time spent on solo projects.

 Thanks to Sven Forsberg.